 While visiting Agnone, you won’t want to miss: the historic Pontifical Foundry Marinelli, the oldest bell company in the world, declared a World Heritage Site by UNESCO, with its museum of bells.
 There are also several churches to see like St. Mark’s (6th century), St. Anthony Abate’s with its 18th-century bell tower, St. Francis’ and St. Emidio which contains thirteen, 17th-century wooden statues depicting Christ and the Apostles.

-Agnone is known for its craftsmanship as well as its culinary traditions which you will see in its artistic nativity scenes at St. Francis’ Church from December 6 to January 6, and organized food and wine tours on December 8th.
+Agnone is known for its craftsmanship as well as its culinary traditions which you will see in its artistic nativity scenes at St. Francis’ Church.

 The Italian Ministry of Tourism recognized Agnone’s ‘Ndocciata as an Italian Heritage Site in 2011.
 The event attracts thousands of tourists from Molise and many other regions as well.
 A river of fire invaded St. Peter’s Square under the gaze of John Paul II when the ‘Ndocciata came to Rome in 1996.